Demand for Factors of Production

 Some factors that influence production:

-- Government support: If governments give money in grants and subsidies, tax breaks and so on, more production will take place in the economy
+- Government support: if governments give money in grants, subsidies, tax breaks and so on, more production will take place in the economy.

 Productivity measures the amount of output that can be produced from a given amount of input over a period of time.